felixalacampagne/account/account.ui/README.md

 # Accountui
 28-Jan-2025 Sick and tired of trying to use Angular Material docs and being taken to v19 pages which seem vaugely relevant only to find there is no equivalent at all for v18.
-Thus going to bit the bullet and upgrade to Angular 19. according to https://angular.dev/update-guide?v=18.0-19.0&l=1 it should be easy-peasy so will almost certainly entail hours of wasted effort trying to decipher incomprehensible error messages into whatever actions are required to workaround the inevitable random changes.
+Thus going to bite the bullet and upgrade to Angular 19.
+According to https://angular.dev/update-guide?v=18.0-19.0&l=1 it should be easy-peasy so will almost certainly entail hours of wasted effort trying to decipher incomprehensible error messages into whatever actions are required to workaround the inevitable random changes.
 But hey! ho!, that's what continuous improvement is all about.